-Tago Arc Bracelet surfaced in the early 2015, when it was put up on Indigogo where the company managed to achieve 261% of their goal.
-The Bracelet has seen shits in hardware since then, the earlier iterations worked solely on NFC and drew power from it.
+Tago Arc Bracelet surfaced in early 2015 when it was put up on Indigogo where the company managed to achieve 261% of their goal.
+The Bracelet has seen shifts in hardware since then, the earlier iterations worked solely on NFC and drew power from it.
 Now the latest ones are battery powered with Bluetooth support for wider adoption.

 The design hasn’t seen any major change, apart from a slight bump in the thickness to accommodate the battery and Bluetooth module.